-ENERGY STAR focuses on energy efficient products as well as buildings (e.g., residential, commercial, and industrial).
-Over 1 billion ENERGY STAR certified products were shipped in 2015 across more than 85 product categories for a cumulative total of well over 5.2 billion products since 1992.
+ENERGY STAR focuses on energy-efficient products as well as buildings (e.g., residential, commercial, and industrial).
+Over 300 million ENERGY STAR qualified products were sold in 2016 alone.
 The ENERGY STAR label is recognized across the United States.
-In 2014, 89 percent of households recognized the ENERGY STAR label when it was shown to them.
-This constitutes an increase of 48 percent since the Consortium for Energy Efficiency first conducted the National Awareness of ENERGY STAR survey in 2000.
-It makes the work of the State Energy Offices much easier, by working with the public on easily recognized products, services, and targets.
-In order to obtain the ENERGY STAR label a product has to meet established guidelines.
-ENERGY STAR's voluntary partnership programs include ENERGY

-STAR Buildings, ENERGY STAR Homes, ENERGY STAR Small Business, and ENERGY STAR Labeled Products.
+Approximately 90 percent of households recognize the ENERGY STAR label.
+The manufacturing, installation, design, wholesale distribution, and provision of professional services related to ENERGY STAR products employed almost 827,000 American workers in 2019.
+It makes the work of the State Energy Offices much easier, by engaging the public on easily-recognized products, services, and targets.
+In order to obtain the ENERGY STAR label, a product has to meet established guidelines.
+ENERGY STAR's voluntary partnership programs include ENERGY STAR Buildings, ENERGY STAR Homes, ENERGY STAR Small Business, and ENERGY STAR Labeled Products.
 The program operates by encouraging consumers and working closely with state and local governments to purchase these products and services.
-Marketplace barriers are also eradicated through education.
+Marketplace barriers are also eradicated through the ENERGY STAR program's collaborative approach to consumer education.
 State Energy Offices are working with EPA to promote ENERGY STAR products, ENERGY STAR for new construction, ENERGY STAR for public housing, etc. A successful example of how State Energy Offices are leveraging this key national program is the Nebraska Energy Office, which since 2005, has utilized ENERGY STAR as the standard for certifying home and office electronics that are eligible under the State's successful and long-running Dollar and Energy Savings Loan program.
+Another ENERGY STAR success is in the manufactured housing sector.
+States, such as South Carolina, offer modest rebates for ENERGY STAR manufactured homes in order to deliver both energy cost savings to homeowners and lower overall electric grid operation costs for all customers.

-In 2016, millions of consumers and 16,000 voluntary partners, that included manufactures, builders, businesses, communities and utilities, tapped the value of ENERGY STAR and achieved impressive financial and environmental results.
-Their investments in energy-efficient technologies and practices reduced utility bills by well over \$34 billion.
+In 2016, millions of consumers and 16,000 voluntary partners, including manufacturers, builders, businesses, communities, and utilities, tapped the value of ENERGY STAR and achieved impressive financial and environmental results.